-In this section, we compare sea-ice thickness from four reanalyses (GECCO2, SOSE, NEMO-EnKF and GIOMAS) with that from ICESat-1 for the period from 2005 to 2008.
+In this section, we compare sea-ice thickness from the four reanalyses (GECCO2, SOSE, NEMO-EnKF and GIOMAS) with that from ICESat-1 for the period from 2005 to 2008.
 Considering the fact that ICESat-1 does not always provide data for full months, we perform a time-weighted calculation for all four reanalyses in the comparison.
-For example, the temporal span of

-- 275 February to March 2004 (FM04) is from 17 January to 21 March, which includes 13 days in February and 21 days in March; therefore all SIT reanalyses are averaged by (13/34)SIT{Feb}+(21/34)SIT{Mar}.
+For example, the temporal span of February to March 2004 (FM04) is from 17 January to 21 March, which includes 13 d in February and 21 d in March; therefore, all sea-ice thickness (SIT) reanalyses are averaged by $(13/34) \cdot SIT{Feb} + (21/34) \cdot SIT{Mar}$.
 Based on the statistics of aggregate sea-ice thickness, all four reanalyses underestimate ice thickness close to 1 m (Table 3).
-The root-mean-square error (RMSE) of the four reanalyses exceed 0.6 m, and the maximum and minimum is 0.8 m (GIOMAS) and 0.6 m (SOSE), respectively.
-The correlations between the four reanalyses and ICESat-1 are low, and the maximum correlation coefficient is only 0.31 (NEMO- - 280 EnKF).
-It should be noted that the ICESat-1 records are very limited, only in October, November, February, March, May and June (see Table 2 for more information).
-Following Kern and Spreen (2015) and Kern et al. (2016), when comparing with ICESat-1, we use October and November to represent spring (hereafter Spring-ON) February and March to represent autumn (hereafter Autumn-FM), May and June to represent winter (hereafter Winter-MJ), respectively.
-Based on the interannual variation of ice thickness distribution (ITD) from Autumn-FM to Spring-ON (Figure 5), we find that ICESat-1 thickness is - 285 much thicker than that of the reanalyses except GIOMAS in Spring-ON.
-The ITD of ICESat-1 shows peaks mainly around 1.2 m (ice thickness < 0.5 m are truncated) while the four reanalyses have peaks in the low sea-ice thickness bins (<1.0 m) and very little ice thicker than 2.0 m.
-The modal sea-ice thickness of ICESat-1 has weak interannual variation in different seasons (red dots in Figure 5), but the modal sea-ice thickness of NEMO-EnKF and GIOMAS have significant interannual variation in Autumn-FM.
-In addition, the modal and mean ice thickness of ICESat-1 have significant seasonal variation (e.g., modal - 290 thickness decreases from 1.7 m to 0.9 m from austral Autumn-FM to Winter-MJ due to the new ice formation, and increases to 1.3 m from Winter-MJ to Spring-ON due to the thermodynamic and dynamic processes).
-In most cases, modal ice thickness of reanalyses is lower than that of ICESat-1.
-For example, in 2008 Autumn-FM, four reanalyses have modal ice thickness lower than 0.3 m, indicating the newly formed sea ice.
-However, ICESat-1's modal ice thickness is around 1.5 m.
-SOSE and NEMO-EnKF have a similar variation of modal ice thickness from Autumn-FM to Spring-ON as ICESat-1 in 2005 and 2006.
+The RMSEs of the four reanalyses exceed 0.6 m, and the maximum and minimum RMSEs are 0.8 m (GIOMAS) and 0.6 m (SOSE), respectively.
+The correlations between the four reanalyses and ICESat-1 are low, and the maximum correlation coefficient is only 0.31 (NEMO-EnKF).
+It should be noted that the ICESat-1 records are very limited; they are only from October, November, February, March, May and June (see Table 2 for more information).
+Following Kern and Spreen (2015) and Kern et al. (2016), when comparing with ICESat-1, we use October and November to represent spring (hereafter Spring-ON), February and March to represent autumn (hereafter Autumn-FM), and May and June to represent winter (hereafter Winter-MJ).
+Based on the interannual variation in ice thickness distribution (ITD) from Autumn-FM to Spring-ON (Fig. 5), we find that ICESat-1 thickness is much thicker than that of the reanalyses except GIOMAS in Spring-ON.
+The ITD of ICESat-1 shows peaks mainly around 1.2 m (ice thickness < 0.5 m are truncated), while the four reanalyses have peaks in the low sea-ice thickness bins (< 1.0 m) and very little ice thicker than 2.0 m.
+The modal sea-ice thickness of ICESat-1 has a weak interannual variation in different seasons (red dots in Fig. 5), but the modal sea-ice thicknesses of NEMO-EnKF and GIOMAS have significant interannual variation in Autumn-FM.
+In addition, the modal and mean ice thicknesses of ICESat-1 have significant seasonal variation (e.g., modal thickness decreases from 1.7 to 0.9 m from austral Autumn-FM to Winter-MJ due to the new ice formation and increases to 1.3 m from Winter-MJ to Spring-ON due to the thermodynamic and dynamic processes).
+In most cases, modal ice thickness of the reanalyses is lower than that of ICESat-1.
+For example, in